kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_as_a_data_registry.md

 * A `data` directory, which contains an example dataset identical to the one used by the [`pandas-iris`](https://github.com/kedro-org/kedro-starters/tree/main/pandas-iris) starter

-* An example Jupyter Notebook, which shows how to instantiate the `DataCatalog` and interact with the example dataset:
+* An example Jupyter notebook, which shows how to instantiate the `DataCatalog` and interact with the example dataset:

 ```python
 df = catalog.load("example_dataset_1")